Is Site Audit a Replacement for Semrush or Ahrefs?

 - Ahrefs ($449/month): Backlink monitoring, competitor analysis, content gaps

-- Scan ($50 pre-launch): Before major site redesigns or product launches
+- Site Audit ($50 pre-launch): Before major site redesigns or product launches

 Why both?:

 - “Ahrefs is essential for link-building.
 But when we redesign the site, we need a deep technical audit before launch.
-Scan catches things like broken social previews and iOS viewport bugs that Ahrefs doesn’t test.”
+Site Audit catches things like broken social previews and iOS viewport bugs that Ahrefs doesn’t test.”

 Customer C: Solo Consultant (Doesn’t Use Semrush/Ahrefs)